Alpari: United States (2006–2015)

 Alpari (US), LLC became a member of the National Futures Association in 2007.
 Its NFA membership was revoked in April 2015, ending its ability to operate in the United States.

 Corporate structure and jurisdictions

 Alpari has operated using several entities over time.
 In November 2018, industry media reported that the Belize subsidiary was being closed with clients migrated to a Saint Vincent and the Grenadines entity.

 From 2020 the brand’s international operations were marketed alongside FXTM under the Exinity umbrella.
 In July 2025, industry outlets reported that the Alpari brand’s management had been separated from Exinity and placed with Parlance Trading Ltd, a Mohéli (Comoros) company; Alpari’s website lists Parlance Trading Ltd (T2023236) as the operating licence and provides a Mohéli address.

 India

-In September 2022 the Reserve Bank of India published an “alert list” of online FX trading platforms that are not authorised to operate in India; the list included “Alpari”.
+Since September 2022, Alpari is included on the Reserve Bank of India's alert list of unauthorized online forex-trading platforms operating in the country.

 Former research entity in the UK

-A separate London company, Alpari Research & Analysis Ltd (Company No. 09822850), provided market analysis; it was voluntarily struck off and dissolved in March 2020 and did not hold permissions to offer investment services.
+Alpari previously operated an UK-based market analysis entity Alpari Research & Analysis Ltd, which was dissolved in March 2020.